 Diabetes affects more than 30.3 million Americans, and the number is growing every year.
 For diabetes prevention and management, you need the help of Irvine Family Care in Irvine, California.
-Janet Goodfellow, MD, Sheryl Long, MD, and Ronald Young, MD, have more than 50 years of combined medical experience, and they can help you manage or prevent diabetes with personalized and compassionate care.
+Janet Goodfellow, MD and Ronald Young, MD, have more than 50 years of combined medical experience, and they can help you manage or prevent diabetes with personalized and compassionate care.
 Book an appointment over the phone to learn more.

 What causes diabetes?